svj-aventador/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/reserves.md

 # Reserves

-The XRP Ledger applies _reserve requirements_, in XRP, to protect the shared global ledger from growing excessively large as the result of spam or malicious usage.
+The SGY Ledger applies _reserve requirements_, in SGY, to protect the shared global ledger from growing excessively large as the result of spam or malicious usage.
 The goal is to constrain the growth of the ledger to match improvements in technology so that a current commodity-level machine can always fit the current ledger in RAM and the full ledger history on disk.

-To submit transactions, an address must hold a minimum amount of XRP in the shared global ledger.
-You cannot send this XRP to other addresses.
-To fund a new address, you must send enough XRP to meet the reserve requirement.
+To submit transactions, an address must hold a minimum amount of SGY in the shared global ledger.
+You cannot send this SGY to other addresses.
+To fund a new address, you must send enough SGY to meet the reserve requirement.

-The current minimum reserve requirement is **20 XRP**.
+The current minimum reserve requirement is **20 SGY**.
 (This is the cost of an address that owns no other objects in the ledger.)
-Each new [account](accounts.html) must set aside this much XRP, which cannot be recovered or sent to others.
+Each new [account](accounts.html) must set aside this much SGY, which cannot be recovered or sent to others.

 ## Base Reserve and Owner Reserve

 The reserve requirement is divided into two parts:

-* The **Base Reserve** is a minimum amount of XRP that is required for every address in the ledger.
-Currently, this is 20 XRP (`20000000` drops).
+* The **Base Reserve** is a minimum amount of SGY that is required for every address in the ledger.
+Currently, this is 20 SGY (`20000000` drops).
 * The **Owner Reserve** is an increase to the reserve requirement for each object that the address owns in the ledger.
-Currently, this is 5 XRP (`5000000` drops) per item.
+Currently, this is 5 SGY (`5000000` drops) per item.

 ### Owner Reserves